ABSP-methylation-tool/ABSP/README.md

 To use ABSP :

-* Dowload all the ABSP
+* Dowload all the ABSP files
 * Install R and RStudio
 * Open the "ABSP Rproject.Rproject" file with Rstudio (it might take a few minutes to open)
 * Open the "app.R" file with Rstuio